morebetterlabs/ruzuku-style-guides/javascript-style-guide.md

 especially when switching between languages with better class support (Ruby, C#, etc).

-### Explicitly declare properties, unless using an object as a generic hash/map
+### Explicitly define fields, unless using an object as a generic hash/map

 When programming, explicit is generally better than implicit for maintenance.
+Explicitly defining an object's fields makes the object definition much clearer.
+It also is a step towards static typing via TypeScript/Flow which we may incorporate in the future.

 ```js
 // bad... who knows what shape a User object might be?